 Previously, as a CNC Programming Manager at Kenlee Corporation, Mr. King managed the development and implementation of all manufacturing processes, CNC programming, and fixture design for the aerospace and medical device industry.
 He led a team of manufacturing specialists in developing reliable manufacturing process and work instructions to produce high precision parts and complex assemblies.

 Mr. King launched his career at Teledyne Energy Systems as a Machinist Apprentice, where he earned his Maryland State Journeyperson Machinist certificate.
-Compelled to give back to his hometown of Baltimore and his alma mater, Mr. King taught at the Community College of Baltimore County for nearly a decade.
-He designed and implemented instructions for advanced manufacturing courses: CNC Machining Applications, CNC Programming, Geometrical Dimensioning and Tolerancing and taught two to three courses per semester.
+Compelled to give back to his hometown of Baltimore, Mr. King taught the skills he learned and mentored in his childhood community for nearly a decade.
+He designed and implemented instructions for advanced manufacturing courses: CNC Machining Applications, CNC Programming, and Geometrical Dimensioning and Tolerancing.

 His academic background includes a B.S. degree in Information Technology and M.ED degree in Adult Education from the University of Phoenix as well as his 4-year apprenticeship in Machine Tool Technology at the Community College of Baltimore County.